 Increased Float regulation voltage so the batteries can continue charging at a lower rate through the afternoon.

-Equalize can be more frequent if batteries will experience deeper discharge.
+Equalization can be more frequent if batteries will experience deeper discharge.

-Installers and end users can make small adjustments based on many factors including battery bank size and type, average daily loads, array size and temperatures.
+Installers and end-users can make small adjustments based on many factors including battery bank size and type, average daily loads, array size and temperatures.
 Morningstar’s defaults will work well with most situations but making small changes can improve performance for many systems.
 It is not necessary to make modifications but there could be times where battery charging needs to be increased or decreased and there are several ways to do this with the custom settings.